wvandersluis/blind-maze-dqn/README.md

 # blind-maze-dqn

-Training a Deep Neural Network to find its way through a maze using Deep Q-Learning.
+Training of a Deep Neural Network to find its way through a maze using Deep Q-Learning.

  - 'MazeGenerationKeyInput.py' allows for a visualization of what the ANN 'sees' when solving the maze.